UWSEDS/uwseds.github.io/software.md

 ##Bash shell and git software version control
-The bash shell provides a programming environment that is often used to manipulates file, install programs, and simple data analysis.
+The bash shell provides a programming environment that is often used to manipulate files, install programs, and basic data analysis.
 The git version control system (along with the github website) are widely used for sharing codes and collaborative development of software.